Sagar8169/improved-journey-mediaPose/archetiture.md

+## Update (Sept 2025): Metrics v2 — Aggregated-only storage

+This project now implements a v2, event-driven metrics pipeline that stores only the aggregated SessionReport in the database and keeps raw events in memory during a session:

+- Client finalize payload: the browser posts finalizedReport as an aggregated object
+  - Shape: { schemaVersion: 2, report: SessionReport, summary: SessionReport | MinimalSummary }
+  - No raw events are sent to the server; SessionTracker clears raw events in-memory after finalize.
+- Server persistence:
+  - `sessions.report?: SessionReport` is the v2 canonical record for a session.
+  - `sessions.rawReport?: Record<string, any>` is now legacy and only populated when older clients upload v1 payloads.
+  - Listing and detail APIs prefer `summary` (if present) and fall back to `report` for display; UI stays backward-compatible.
+- API endpoint updates:
+  - `POST /api/sessions/[sessionId]` accepts v2 payloads (schemaVersion + report + summary) and stores `report` + `summary`.
+  - `GET /api/sessions/[sessionId]` returns `report` alongside legacy `rawReport` for compatibility.
+  - `GET /api/sessions` returns `summary` (or `report` fallback) in each item.
+  - `GET /api/session-metrics` advertises `METRICS_SCHEMA_VERSION = 2` and returns an example SessionReport shape.
+- Code modules introduced for v2:
+  - `lib/metrics/constants.ts` — METRICS_SCHEMA_VERSION and score weights
+  - `lib/metrics/detectors.ts` — event detector stubs and intensity sampling
+  - `lib/metrics/kpi.ts` — KPI calculators derived from RawEvents
+  - `lib/metrics/reportFromEvents.ts` — builds SessionReport from RawEvents
+  - `lib/metrics/SessionTracker.ts` — now accumulates RawEvents in-memory and generates the report at finalize, then clears events
+- UI updates:
+  - `components/sessions/SessionHistory.tsx` prefers `report` when rendering, with legacy fallbacks.
+  - `pages/drill.tsx` posts the aggregated v2 payload on finalize (uses METRICS_SCHEMA_VERSION).

+Notes:
+- Previous mentions that “rawReport is the computed JSON metrics persisted” are now legacy.
+The authoritative v2 persisted artifact is `report` (aggregated), while raw is never stored.

 ## Executive Summary

 MediaPose (aka Roll Metrics) is a Next.js 14 web application that performs in‑browser pose tracking using MediaPipe Pose and records training sessions with computed metrics.
 The app includes a minimal backend via Next.js API routes for authentication (JWT access + httpOnly refresh cookie), email verification (Resend), and MongoDB persistence of session summaries.
 Client logic captures webcam video, runs pose inference locally, derives KPIs, and optionally saves session reports to the database.
 Email‑unverified users can log in but cannot use session endpoints.